y-muller/retromega-remux/README.md

 Sleipnir, or Retro Mega Sleipnir, is a [Pegasus](https://pegasus-frontend.org) theme for handheld devices.

 Adapted from [David Fumberger's RetroMega](https://github.com/djfumberger/retromega) theme.
-Completely rewritten from scratch by [plaidman](https://github.com/plaidman) to simplify code and allow to add new features easier.
+Completely rewritten from scratch by [plaidman](https://github.com/plaidman) as [Retro Mega Next](https://github.com/plaidman/retromega-next) to simplify code and allow to add new features easier.
 And now modified further by y-muller (RedSideOfTheMoon on Pegasus Discord).

+The theme should look good on any device with a wide screen.
+The main target is the AYN Odin so the theme is named after Odin's eight-legged horse.

 ---